AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 }
 ```

-If your internet is a bit too speedy to appreciate the slow prints, Apple gives us a neat method we can call called `Task.sleep`.
+If your internet is a bit too speedy to appreciate the slow prints, Apple provides us a neat method: `Task.sleep`.
 This function solely exists to sleep the thread for a given number of time, and you can use it to explore async/await.

 * **Note**: *Unfortunately `Task.sleep` appears to crash as of Xcode 13 Beta 1. `await Task.sleep(2 * 1_000_000_000) `.*